infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ## Your work

-This is the part of JIRA where all you ever worked on is being documented, here you can find things you worked on, things you viewed on the project, everything that is and was assigned to you, and things you have marked with a star.
+This is the part of Jira where all you ever worked on is being documented, here you can find things you worked on, things you viewed on the project, everything that was assigned to you, and things you have marked with a star.

 > To access **"your work"** just click on it on the top tray menu of the JIRA.
 >
 > ![](/img/Slika_6.png)

 ## Reports
-The reports in Portfolio for Jira give you a graphical overview of the different aspects of your plan.
+Reports give you a graphical overview of the different aspects of your plan.

-The most important ones for us are **burndown chart** and **velocity chart**.
+The most important ones for us are the **burndown chart** and the **velocity chart**.

 ### Burndown chart